On the Integral Part of A-Motivic Cohomology: Anderson -motives and their extension modules

-where the right vertical morphism maps the class of $f\in \widehat{M}_{\ell}$ to the class of the cocycle $\sigma\mapsto \xi-\,^{\sigma}\xi$, $\xi$ begin any solution in $\widehat{(M_{F^s})}_{\ell}$ of $f=\xi-\tau_M(\tau^*\xi)$. \end{Proposition} \begin{proof} The only remaining fact to check is that the right vertical morphism is an isomorphism.
+It remains to check that the right vertical morphism is an isomorphism.
 Applying the functor of $G_F$-invariants to the short exact sequence of Proposition \ref{prop-exact-tate}, we obtain a long exact sequence of cohomology: